Prenatal Vitamins: What Actually Matters

 Key takeaways

-• Never double up on prenatals — excess vitamin A can cause birth defects
+- Never double up on prenatals.
+Excess vitamin A can cause birth defects.

 What does your prenatal actually need?

-Iron jumps from 18 mg to 27 mg daily during pregnancy because your body is making significantly more blood.
-Calcium stays at 1,000 mg for most adults.
+Iron increases from 18 mg to 27 mg daily during pregnancy because your body is producing significantly more blood.
+Calcium stays at 1,000 mg for most adults, though your prenatal will only cover a fraction.
 Vitamin D at 600 IU helps your body absorb that calcium.
-And DHA, an omega-3 fatty acid, supports fetal brain and eye development.

-Then there's choline — the one most people have never heard of.
+Then there's choline, the one most people have never heard of.
 More on that in a moment.

 Why most prenatals don't make the cut

-Gummy vs. tablet — what you're giving up
+Gummy vs. tablet: what you're giving up

 The nutrient almost no prenatal includes